 They started looking for a new business to set up.
 That’s how The Coffee Box opened: a small coffee bar just meters from Calpe’s beautiful beach.
 And with The Coffee Box opening the Costa Blanca now finally has a place offering good quality coffee!

 Their story proves to me that there really is no excuse: do you want to start a new life abroad?
 Don’t let fear hold you back.
 Go for it and keep in mind that you can always move back!

-And they were successful for a while.
-They were quickly becoming a well known vineyard when things went wrong.
+And their Spanish business was successful for a while.
+They were quickly becoming a well-known vineyard until things went wrong.

 Their lawyer did whatever he could but eventually they had to give up.
 Unfair?
 Of course.
 But unfortunately stories of Spanish bureaucracy and corruption are still heard often…

-*In 2006 me and a friend started Mar y San Design, a marketing and (web)design company that led to me eventually setting up my own company A to Z Marketing in Holland.
-Mar y San Design still exists and is one of the main reasons, or excuses, for me to come back to Spain on a regular basis.
+*In 2006 a friend and I started Mar y San Design, a marketing and (web)design company that led to me eventually setting up my own company A to Z Marketing in the Netherlands.